 Lastly, and RDTA is a cross of both an RDA and an RTA.
 The usual design of and RDTA is to have a building deck similar to an RDA, which is located at the top of the RDTA, the coils would be build in the same way and an RDA but there will be be either one or two holes depending on the configuration of the RDTA (single or dual coil).
 These would be the wicking holes and these are a lot easier to rebuild on as the only thing you have to ensure is that the wick goes through the coil/s and then extends into the holes to reach the bottom of the glass e-liquid tank below.
 There were also another variation of the RDTA, which used mesh but we won't be getting into that today.
 If you would like to read up on the use of mesh in the vaping world, check out our history of mesh blog, here.

-Mechanical mods are unregulated devices, which come in different shapes and sizes with the most common being a tube mod, housing a single external 18650, 20700 or 20700 battery.
-These mods do not have any form of safety features or computer chips inside and due to this i would urge you to do some research into how these work before deciding on purchasing one as they may or may not be right for you.
-Something you should also do before purchasing or using an unregulated mod such as this, is making sure to understand Ohm’s law as this is a key feature in Mechanical mod use.
-Due to not have having a chip inside however, as well as not always having a safety lock, mechanical mods can be dangerous if used incorrectly.
+Mechanical mods are different vapes and are unregulated vaping devices, which come in different shapes and sizes with the most common being a tube mod, housing a single external 18650, 20700, or 20700 battery.
+They are different to vape pens as they are slightly bigger, these vape mods do not have any form of safety features or computer chips inside and due to this, I would urge you to do some research into how these work before deciding on purchasing one as they may or may not be right for you.
+Something you should also do before purchasing or using an unregulated mod such as this is making sure to understand Ohm's law as this is a key feature in Mechanical mod use.
+Due to not have to have a chip inside, however, as well as not always having a safety lock, mechanical mods can be dangerous if used incorrectly.

-That being said, mechanical mods are amazing products which can give huge performance, when used correctly.
-For the sake of this post we will discuss the Roundhouse mod by Kennedy Enterprises which is my personal preference of tube mod and I found it worked amazingly well, based on my vaping parameters and needs.
+That being said, mechanical mods are amazing products that can give a huge performance, when used correctly.
+For the sake of this post, we will discuss the Roundhouse mod by Kennedy Enterprises which is my personal preference of tube vape mod and I found it worked amazingly well, based on my vaping parameters and needs.

-The Roundhouse Mod is a tube mod which holds a single 18650 battery, inserted by removing the firing button, located on the bottom of the mod itself.
-The firing button can be easily removed by using a coin on the cross shaped grooves of the firing button which would allow it to unscrew in an anti-clockwise motion.
+The Roundhouse Mod is a tube vape mod that holds a single 18650 battery, inserted by removing the firing button, located on the bottom of the mod itself.
+The firing button can be easily removed by using a coin on the cross-shaped grooves of the firing button which would allow it to unscrew in an anti-clockwise motion.
 Once the battery is inserted into the device (positive end of the battery facing upwards and the negative end of the battery towards the firing button) and the button has been screwed back into place this will be ready to use.

 Before using a mechanical mod or even screwing in your RDA into the 510 thread at the top of the mod, you would need to check that the build you have inserted into the RDA is safe to use with the battery you plan on using.
 The easiest way to do this is by test firing it on variable wattage device or ohm reader, in order to ensure the resistance is safe to use and the power output will be within the Amp limitations of your battery.